omnibenchmark-renku/omnibenchmark-py/README.md

 ### Quick start

-Omnibenchmark uses the `renku` platform to run open and continous benchmarks.
+Omnibenchmark uses the `renku` platform to run open and continuous benchmarks.
 To contribute an independent module to one of the existing benchmarks please start by creating a new [renku project](#Create-a-new-renku-project).
-Each module consist of a Docker image, that defines it's environment, a dataset to store outputs and metadata, a workflow that describes how to generate outputs and input and parameter datasets with input files and parameter definitions, if they are used.
+Each module consists of a Docker image, that defines its environment, a dataset to store outputs and metadata, a workflow that describes how to generate outputs and input and parameter datasets with input files and parameter definitions, if they are used.
 Thus each module is an independent benchmark part and can be run, used and modified independently as such.
 Modules are connected by importing (result) datasets from other modules as input datasets and will automatically be updated according to them.
 All relevant information on how to run a specific module are stored as [`OmniObject`](#omnibenchmark-classes).
-The most convinient way to generate an instance of an `OmniObject` is to build it from an `config.yaml` file:
+The most convenient way to generate an instance of an `OmniObject` is to build it from a `config.yaml` file:

 ``` python
 ## modules